ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

 pip install onnxruntime_gpu-1.17.0-cp38-cp38-linux_aarch64.whl
 ```

+!!!
+Note

+    `onnxruntime-gpu` will automatically revert back the numpy version to latest.
+So we need to reinstall numpy to `1.23.5` to fix an issue by executing:

+    `pip install numpy==1.23.5`

 ## Use TensorRT on NVIDIA Jetson

 Out of all the model export formats supported by Ultralytics, TensorRT delivers the best inference performance when working with NVIDIA Jetson devices and our recommendation is to use TensorRT with Jetson.
 We also have a detailed document on TensorRT [here](https://docs.ultralytics.com/integrations/tensorrt).